We would be flying to Budapest very early the following day.

 |Karavan food market - food trucks with simple food, desserts and drinks, the free wi-fi sign|

 Budapest, Hungary's capital is divided by the Danube river with various bridges connecting the hilly Buda district where you find the cobblestone streets, the castle, the baths, to the flat modern and busy Pest district.
+Until 1873, they were two cities which were then joined with the name of Budapest.

 We still had some time before Thomas's parents and brother arrived, so we took a walk down to the river to cross one of it's dozen bridges.